FatimaSiddiqa/RAG-with-document-lifecycle/README.md

-# RAG-based chatbot with a document lifecycle functionality
+# RAG-based chatbot with a document lifecycle functionality using Langchain and streamlit
 Manage the knowledge of your AI in real-time with the document lifecycle functionality See response evaluations
 Separate admin panel to check backend status, and manage files.

 ## To run this application, follow these steps: